TaskAppHehe/FirstVersion/README.md

 ### 2. Screen Archetypes

 * [Main screen]
-    * User can view all the tasks here (achieved)
+    - [x] User can view all the tasks here
-    * User can modified tasks importances
+    - [ ] User can modified tasks importances
     - [x] User can delete tasks
 * [Add tasks screen]
-    * User can add tasks and decide its importance
+    - [ ] User can add tasks and decide its importance
 * [Modified tasks screen]
-    * User can modified tasks once it's added
+    - [ ] User can modified tasks once it's added
-    * User can delete task (achieved)
+    - [x] User can delete task

 ### 3. Navigation